 The various aspects of foodways can be broken into three categories: product (recipes, meals, menus); processes (production, procurement, preservation, preparation, presentation, consumption, clean-up/disposal); and concepts/performance (contexts, symbolism, meanings).
 Each one of these parts is being challenged by the pandemic, and as with all systems, each part affects the others.
 Is it possible to take each of these parts to see how connections through it might be made or affirmed?
 Is it also possible to see how the “social distancing” necessary to keep us all healthy is also disrupting some of the connections that we had—connections that we now realize gave us a sense of comfort?

 The Center for Food and Culture is collecting individual’s stories of finding comfort or discomfort through foodways during the pandemic.
 Recorded interviews and posted responses will be archived and used for an online exhibit.
-The project is funded partially by the Association for the Study of Food and Society and by the Ohio Humanities Council.
+The project received partial funding from the Association for the Study of Food and Society and is made possible, in part, by Ohio Humanities, a state affiliate of the National Endowment for the Humanities.
+Any views, findings, conclusions or recommendations expressed in this website do not necessarily represent the of the National Endowment for the Humanities.
 To participate in the project or for more information, contact Dr. Lucy Long, Center Director: Lucymlong@gmail.com.